 - Banana boats: I recently tried to involve my son in some child-friendly cooking.
 Read assembling of ingredients while making a mess!
 Ha!
 Anyway, it was a lot of fun, and since he made these on his own he ate a lot!
 We used peanut butter and our homemade Nutella as a spread.
 You can also use any other nut butter of your choice like almond, macadamia, or cashew nut butter.
 For toppings, we used desiccated coconut (because that’s all we had at home that day) but once again you can make your own combinations using cacao nibs, almond flakes, dry roasted oats, as toppings.

-- Fruit and yogurt parfait: These can double as a busy morning breakfast or a hot summer day snack.
+- Fruit and yogurt parfait: These can double as a busy morning breakfast or as a cold snack for summer.
 Add homemade granola or rawnola as a topping.
 In a glass, alternate between layers of fruit, yogurt, and granola of your choice until the glass is filled.
 Chill in the fridge and serve the kids when they return from their play outside.
 For a vegan version replace yogurt with vegan coconut yogurt or coconut cream.

 - Cheesecake cups: A while back I made these no bake vegan cheesecake cups.
-The base is made with healthy nuts like almonds or walnuts instead of biscuits.
+The base is made with nuts like almonds or walnuts instead of biscuits.
 And the cheesecake part is made using coconut cream.
 The kids will love this dessert snack and will definitely be coming back for more.
 At the same time, you can be assured you are giving them a snack made of clean ingredients, unlike other store-bought sugary treats.
 One of my new favorite cold snacks for hot days.

 - Guacamole with baked chips and vegetable sticks: An easy recipe to make guacamole: take 1 ripe avocado cut and mash with a fork in a bowl, then add half a finely chopped onion, 1 tomato, and handful of chopped coriander.
 Squeeze a little lemon for flavor, along with salt and pepper.
 Simple and easy summer dip to go with a variety of sides.